History of The Argyle Fire District

-Argyle Fire District began operation 1979 when several citizens of the community of Argyle, Florida began to discuss the need for fire protection in the area.
-Initially composed of Allison Day, Carl Day, Kenneth Gillis, Oliver Scott, Thad Wallace, Charlie Day, Bob Cole, Casey Hawkins, David Chandler, Columbus Gillis, Bill Adkison and others to seek ways to get the Volunteer Fire Department organized and operational.
-Some of them were ex-Navy Seals and had firefighting skills and experience.
-They had accumulated some firefighting equipment and manuals, which they used to begin the early training of the first firefighters for Argyle.
-Carl Day was the first chief for the fledgling fire department.
+The Argyle Fire District began operations in the summer of 1979 when several concerned citizens of the Argyle, Florida community began to discuss the urgent need for fire protection in the local area.
+Initially composed of Thad Wallace, A.J.
+Touchton, Carl Day, Oliver Scott, Allison Day, Kenneth Gillis, Casey Hawkins, Bill Adkison, Charlie Day, Bob Cole, David Chandler, Columbus Gillis, and others to seek ways to get the Volunteer Fire Department organized and operational.
+Some of them were military veterans from the US Navy, Air Force, and Army with extensive firefighting experience and skills.
+They had accumulated firefighting equipment and firefighting manuals, which they used to begin the early training of the first firefighters and first responders for the Argyle Volunteer Fire Department.

 It was not until 1981 that the Walton County Board of Commissioners and The State of Florida officially established the Argyle Volunteer Fire Department with their Articles of Incorporation.
 This also established the current geographical boundaries of the Argyle Fire District.

 In the beginning, there was no money supplied from Walton County or the State of Florida to the Argyle Volunteer Fire Department, and It operated solely on funds received from bake sales, chili suppers, prize drawings, and donations for many years, slowly growing in members and equipment, and increasing their capabilities.